-The ED Medical Staff team consists of physicians and physician assistants.
+The ED Medical Staff team consists of physicians, nurse practitioners and physician assistants.
 They are required to maintain certifications in Advanced Cardiac Life Support (ACLS), Advanced Trauma Life Support (ATLS), and Pediatric Advanced Life Support (PALS).
 A variety of board certifications are held by the medical staff including Emergency Medicine, Pediatrics, and Internal Medicine.

 Nursing staff maintain Basic Life Saving (BLS), Advanced Cardiac Life Support (ACLS), Trauma Nurse Core Course (TNCC), and Emergency Nurse Pediatric Course (ENPC) certification.
 Several are Certified Emergency Nurses (CEN), a certification of specialty through the Emergency Nurses Association.
 The care team is completed with the inclusion of Emergency Department technicians, who along with the medical and nursing staff work in collaboration to meet the needs of patients, their families, and our community.